sandialabs/Spitfire/docs/source/combustion.rst

 Spitfire requires diathermal reactors to have a geometry.
 The shape is relevant because it determines ratio of surface area to volume, which plays a role in balancing volumetric heat release due to chemistry against heat transfer across a surface.
-The ``spitfire/demo/reactors/open-reactors-isobaric-diathermal-shapes.py`` example shows the impact of reactor geometry, with high surface areas corresponding to stronger heat loss.
+The ``spitfire_demo/reactors/open-reactors-isobaric-diathermal-shapes.py`` example shows the impact of reactor geometry, with high surface areas corresponding to stronger heat loss.

-Among the other undiscussed demonstrations, two perform noteworthy analyses.
+The different reactors each have the same volume, but distinct surface areas lead to more or less heat loss.

+Two other interesting demonstration scripts are included:
-``spitfire/demo/reactors/open-reactors-isobaric-isothermal-with-insitu-processing.py`` gives an example of detailed chemical explosive mode analysis on an isothermal reactor.
+``spitfire/demo/reactors/open_reactors_isobaric_isothermal_with_analysis.py`` gives an example of detailed chemical explosive mode analysis on an isothermal reactor.
-``spitfire/demo/reactors/open-reactor-oscillatory-convection.py`` involves kinetics, mass transfer (a hot feed stream), and heat transfer (convective losses to a cool fluid) simultaneously.
+``spitfire/demo/reactors/open_reactor_oscillatory_convection.py`` involves kinetics, mass transfer (a hot feed stream), and heat transfer (convective losses to a cool fluid) simultaneously.
-Furthermore the convection coefficient oscillates in time to cause periodic ignition and extinction.
+The convection coefficient oscillates in time to force periodic ignition and extinction.

 Non-premixed Flamelets